 Yes, the beaches of Dhanushkodi were even better, but we haven’t seen them till then.
-So it was indeed a pleasant surprise to be greeted by coastal woods around marsh waters that were followed by clean white sand leading to the Prussian blue sea.
+So, it was indeed a pleasant surprise to be greeted by coastal woods around marsh waters that were followed by clean white sand leading to the Prussian blue sea.

 There are many watersports activities that you can engage in on the beach.
 It’s said that the water is so clean that you can actually see the fish underneath.
-The water was clean indeed but we didn’t find fish.
+The water was clean indeed, but we didn’t find fish.

-For first-time visitors who don’t know about this, the view of the Pamban Bridge from the top is irresistible, and therefore they often tend to park their car or halt for a considerably long time.
+For first-time visitors who don’t know about the restrictions, the view of the Pamban Bridge from the top is irresistible, and therefore they often tend to park their car or halt for a considerably long time.

 Tips to see the Pamban Bridge:

-- Park your car in the parking zone end of the flyover and always stay on the sidewalk
+- Park your car in the parking zone end of the flyover and always stay on the side-walk

 - Look out for the train running on the bridge, it’s an amazing experience